 Synonyms: retrobulbar neuritis, papillitis

-Optic neuritis (ON) is inflammation of the optic nerve.
+Optic neuritis, or inflammation of the optic nerves, is a frequent cause of acute optic nerve injury in children and adults.
+Although optic neuritis is frequently associated with multiple sclerosis, there are many other causes of optic neuritis .
 Classically there is a triad of clinical features - reduced vision (of varying severity), eye pain (particularly on movement) and impaired colour vision.

 The term 'optic neuritis' means inflammatory optic neuropathy from any cause, but is sometimes used to refer to acute demyelinating optic neuritis.
 In this article, 'optic neuritis' (ON) refers to optic neuritis of any type, and 'acute demyelinating optic neuritis' (ADON) will be used for that specific form.
 Other terms used in the literature are papillitis (if the optic nerve head is affected) and retrobulbar neuritis (if the nerve is affected more posteriorly).